Who is Doug Mulford?

 Note: I used AI assistance to help write and structure this website, but I want to be absolutely clear—this is a true story.
 Every detail, every date, every dollar amount, and every interaction described here actually happened.
 The events are real, the financial loss was real, and the warning is genuine.

-The Beginning: A Business Mastermind Group
+A Business Mastermind Group

 Our story starts in an exclusive business mastermind group.
 You know, the kind filled with highly successful folks full of integrity.
 It was through a member of that group that I first crossed paths with Doug.
 He had a business idea as intriguing as his charm – Beach Drinks, canned cocktails.
-He needed that two hundred grand to score a sweet deal on bulk pricing from his co-packer.
+He needed that cash to score a sweet deal on bulk pricing from his co-packer.

-The Investment Decision
+The Decision

 I found myself in Atlanta, eyeballing his production facility and sipping on his concoctions.
 They weren't exactly world-class, but hey, I've seen worse stuff fly off liquor store shelves.
 So, with a thumbs-up from yours truly, Doug's business dreams were off to the races.